Built to Create.

 The PreSonus® Studio 192 USB 3.0 audio interface delivers exceptional sonic fidelity, flexible connectivity, and professional monitoring and mixing controls in a single rack space.
 Whether you’re a producer, an audio engineer, an independent band, a sound designer, or all of the above, your Studio 192 was built for you to create.

 Your studio command center.

-The Studio 192 is designed to be the central hub for any project or professional studio.
+The Studio 192 audio interface is designed to be the central hub for any project or professional studio.
 The onboard talkback mic can be routed to any mix.
 Onboard Dim and Mono options let you take control of your main mix.
 Listen to any mix from either headphone amp.
-Use the ten balanced outputs for monitor mixing, speaker switching, or both, depending on how you work.
+Use the 10 balanced outputs for monitor mixing, speaker switching, or both, depending on how you work.
 With its flexible software and abundant I/O, the Studio 192 fits into any recording and production environment.

 - Simultaneously stream up to 26 inputs and 32 outputs at 48 kHz —8x14 at 192 kHz.